bokand/page-collection/README.md

 Each of these comes with significant drawbacks:

-  * Requires a user to author a document or host a server.
+  * Each requires a user to author a document or host a server.
 This requires time, effort, and technical skill, excluding a majority of the web’s users.
+  * The HTML-based approaches require the user to own the HTML on which the link will be shared (precludes chat or social media without site support, SMS entirely).
+  * The server-side approach:
-  * Uses an extra layer of indirection so its lifetime additionally relies on the intermediate server.
+    * Requires an extra layer of indirection so its lifetime additionally relies on the intermediate server.
 I.e. if the server is ever decommissioned or moved to a new address, the link becomes broken.
+    * Adds network latency.
-  * A user sharing such a link must trust whoever hosts their document or serves the response, making it more difficult to share a link privately.
+    * A user sharing such a link must trust whoever serves the response, making it more difficult to share a link privately.

-There are good reasons why a user may still wish to add a layer of indirection, e.g. to shorten a long list into a convenient short URL , or to enable detection of non-implementing agents to provide an alternate representation.
+There are good reasons why a user may still wish to add a layer of indirection, e.g. to shorten a long list into a convenient short URL, or to enable detection of non-implementing agents to provide an alternate representation.
 However, this choice should be left to users and applications.

 Another method that does avoid indirection is to use a data URL (defined in [RFC2397](https://www.rfc-editor.org/rfc/rfc2397)) with a `text/uri-list`